yodra/shop/README.md

 ### 🔧 Installation
 Run `make init` if you need to configure the project for the first time.
+Copy the `.env.sample` to `.env` file and change the values of environment variables that you need in local.

 ## 🏃‍♀️ Running